BCLibraries/burns-exhibits/content/boland/eddie's district.md

 {{< /galleryrow >}}

-By 1966, Boland challenged the closure in a Senate hearing, citing economics, policy, and legal issues.
+The fight to prevent the Armory’s closure continued for several years and by 1966 Boland challenged the closure in a Senate hearing, citing economic, policy, and legal issues.

 {{< galleryrow >}}